Progressive supranuclear palsy: Diagnostic differences between PSP subtypes

 PSP-RS is the most common subtype of PSP.
 In PSP-P features of Parkinson's Disease overlap with the clinical presentation of PSP and follows a more benign course.
-In both PSP-P and PSP- PAGF distribution of abnormal tau is relatively restricted to the brain stem.
-Frontal PSP initially presents with behavioral and cognitive symptoms, with or without ophthalmoparesis and then evolve into typical PSP.
-The phenotypes of PSP-P and PSP-PAGF are sometimes referred as the "brain stem" variants of PSP, as opposed to the "cortical" variants which present with predominant cortical features, including PSP-CBS, PSP-bvFTD, and PSP-PNFA.
+In both PSP-P and PSP-PAGF distribution of abnormal tau is relatively restricted to the brain stem.
+Frontal PSP initially presents with behavioral and cognitive symptoms, with or without ophthalmoparesis and then evolves into typical PSP.
+The phenotypes of PSP-P and PSP-PAGF are sometimes referred to as the "brain stem" variants of PSP, as opposed to the "cortical" variants which present with predominant cortical features, including PSP-CBS, PSP-bvFTD, and PSP-PNFA.
 Cerebellar ataxia as the predominant early presenting feature is increasingly recognized as a very rare subtype of PSP (PSP-C) which is associated with severe neuronal loss with gliosis and higher densities of coiled bodies in the cerebellar dentate nucleus.

-The "humming-bird" imaging feature, indicative of midbrain degeneration, supports early diagnosis of both PSP-RS and PSP-P. One commonly used quantitative measure is the midbrain-to-pons area ratio, which is calculated by measuring the cross-sectional areas of the midbrain and pons on midsagittal MRI images.In healthy individuals, the midbrain and pons are proportionally sized, but in PSP-RS, the midbrain undergoes significant atrophy while the pons remains relatively spared.
+The humming-bird sign is a radiologic sign, indicative of midbrain degeneration, that supports an early diagnosis of both PSP-RS and PSP-P. One commonly used quantitative measure is the midbrain-to-pons area ratio, which is calculated by measuring the cross-sectional areas of the midbrain and pons on midsagittal MRI images.In healthy individuals, the midbrain and pons are proportionally sized, but in PSP-RS, the midbrain undergoes significant atrophy while the pons remains relatively spared.
 As a result, the ratio is markedly reduced in PSP-RS, distinguishing it from other neurodegenerative conditions such as Parkinson's disease, multiple system atrophy (MSA), and even PSP-P, which typically exhibit less pronounced midbrain atrophy.
 To improve diagnostic specificity, the magnetic resonance parkinsonism index (MRPI) incorporates the midbrain-to-pons area ratio along with measurements of the widths of the middle and superior cerebellar peduncles.
 The MRPI has been shown to enhance discrimination between PSP-RS and other forms of atypical parkinsonism.
 Additional MRI findings associated with PSP-RS may include third ventricle enlargement, thinning of the superior cerebellar peduncles, and frontal lobe atrophy, all of which are consistent with the underlying tau pathology seen in the disease.
 Brain atrophy in PSP-RS is generally symmetrical, which may correspond to the bilateral presentation of motor and cognitive symptoms.